katanawsd/katanawsd/README.md

 - 👋 Hi, I’m @katanawsd
 - 👀 I’m interested in programmings
-- 🌱 I’m currently learning at school
 - 💞️ I’m looking to collaborate on with popular companies
-- 📫 How to reach me by mail
+- 📫 How to reach me by mail - isssma102@mail.ru

 <!---
 katanawsd/katanawsd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.